 - a.
 All meals not provided by the Meet Director are compensated at a rate of \$20.00 per meal, with a maximum of \$60.00 per day.
 Per diem or provided breakfast is required for only judges with an overnight stay. - b.
-Guidelines for meals the night before the competition begins. - When the judge arrives at or before 5:00pm the day before the competition begins, a \$40.00 per diem is required.
-If the judge arrives at or after 5:01pm the day before the competition, a \$20.00 per diem is required. - c.
-Guidelines for meals at the conclusion of the competition. - The Meet Director MUST include the information regarding meals provided at the conclusion of the competition in the contract.
+Guidelines for meals the night before the competition begins. - 1) For a judge traveling by air, meals that occur while the judge is traveling to and from the competition, a per meal per diem may be requested. - 2) For a judge traveling by ground and travel time exceeds 3 hours or 150 miles one way, a \$20.00 per diem may be requested. - 3) For a judge traveling less than 3 hours or under 150 miles one way, there is no per diem request.